India

 The one thing that sets Gulmarg apart from the rest of India is that you can drink the water from the taps without major fear of repercussions of the severe bowel movement kind.
 A water treatment plant was recently constructed and seems to do the job.
 However in the rest of India it is definitely recommended not to drink the tap water, and this includes whilst brushing your teeth or taking a shower.
 Boil all drinking water or drink bottled water, avoid ice cubes and raw and undercooked food.

 Try to avoid dogs and monkeys around the village and at Monkey Hill at Gulmarg, and definitely try not to get bitten.
-Occasionally snow leopards have been known to attack humans, so to escape, you might want to be able to ski or board really fast.
+Occasionally snow leopards have been known to leap out at humans, so to escape, you might want to be able to ski or board really fast.
 Of course there’s also the very occasional “cougar” attack!

 Language